-Often, due to the delay in speech development, low-functioning early childhood autism (LFA) is diagnosed first.
+Due to the delay in speech development, low-functioning early childhood autism (LFA) is often diagnosed first.
 However, normal speech development can then take place later.
-Many HFA patients are therefore indistinguishable from Asperger’s patients as adults, but in most cases the autistic symptoms remain much more pronounced than in Asperger syndrome.
+Therefore, many HFA patients are indistinguishable from Asperger’s patients as adults, but in most cases, the autistic symptoms remain much more pronounced than in Asperger syndrome.

 Asperger syndrome (AS) is considered a mild form of autism and manifests itself from about the age of four.
 Although many behaviors make heavy demands on the social network of those affected, especially those of close acquaintances and family, there are not only negative aspects of Asperger’s.
 There are numerous reports about the simultaneous appearance of above-average intelligence.

 Children are normally diagnosed between 18 months and 2 years of age.
-Diagnosis is based on behavior, not cause or mechanism.
-Under the The Diagnostic and Statistical Manual of Mental Disorders (DSM–5), a diagnosis of ASD is characterized by:
+Diagnosis is based on communication and behavior, not cause or mechanism.
+Under The Diagnostic and Statistical Manual of Mental Disorders (DSM–5), to screen for autism, medical professionals should look for:

 - Persistent deficits in social communication and interaction across multiple contexts